See note at end: Your vote needed.

 In December 2017 I was having lunch at the White House with General HR McMaster.
 As we parted he asked me, “What do you think of this crazy Russian scandal?”
 To my dying day I will always regret that I did not tell him, “Sir, I know a lot about it.”
 I regret that I did not because I might have saved our nation two years of anguish.
 Instead, I bit my tongue: I was in a White House under federal investigation, I had had a hand in the investigation, and the right thing to do was unclear.
 In the distant past I have been scolded by Men in Black for thinking for myself, and knowing the importance of the matters at hand, I thought the best thing was to play things completely by the book.
 I hesitated, shrugged, gave a non-committal answer, and took my leave.
 It was a terrible error.

 In any case, I was confident those seeking the truth would be in contact with me sooner or later.
 The months ticked by: 2018 January, February, March….
 I became concerned: how could people looking into these matters not have come across me and contacted me already?
 April 2018, no contact.
 May 2018, with the nation starting to go mad, I began to think the right thing for me to do was to come forward to someone.
 The question was, To whom?
 There clearly was something nefarious afoot, and I did not know who was to be trusted and who not.
 Maybe it meant, “Going to the DOJ,” but with Jeff Sessions at the helm, and Rod Rosenstein…?
 The hell with that.
 Mueller had once been a distant hero of mine, but the fact that he had not contacted me already was disturbing (for reasons that are either already clear or will become so).
 I thought of going back to the White House, but knew that would be jumping into a washing machine.
-I thought about going to the press, but in 2005-2008, when I knew that the savings of America were being looted, had the details, and knew the system was going to melt down in a settlement crisis (precisely as Greenspan later testified), I had turned to the press and discovered of what a grab-bag of ass-clowns they were: a decade later I was not going to repeat that mistake.
+I thought about going to the press, but in 2005-2008, when I knew that the savings of America were being looted, had the details, and knew the system was going to melt down in a settlement crisis (precisely as Greenspan later testified), I had turned to the press and discovered of what a grab-bag of disappointing ass-clowns they are: a decade later I was not going to repeat that mistake.

 In June 2018 I went to see a famous Republican lawyer in Washington, to ask him to help me come forward to someone.
 He listened to five minutes of my story and said, “Patrick, I can tell you now that I am not taking you to see anyone.
 You are out of your mind: if you come forward you are going to go to prison for the rest of your life.
 You are going home, you are keeping your mouth shut.
 That’s all you are going to do.”
 I suggested to him we go see Mueller.
 He told me, “This Mueller investigation is like nothing we have ever seen in America.
 He is a prosecutor on a tirade, and he will bury you if you come forward to him.”